ahmedanees-m/tale-linker-design/README.md

 Programmable genome engineering relies on fusing DNA-binding modules to catalytic effectors.
 While TALE arrays provide programmable recognition of any 20-bp sequence, the geometric constraints of these fusions have remained empirically determined—linker lengths are chosen by trial and error rather than physical principles.

 This framework replaces guesswork with quantitative prediction.
-By modeling linkers as worm-like chains (flexible), helical rods (rigid), or composite sequences, we compute the probability that a catalytic domain placed at the TALE C-terminus can reach a target DNA position.
+By modelling linkers as worm-like chains (flexible), helical rods (rigid), or composite sequences, we compute the probability that a catalytic domain placed at the TALE C-terminus can reach a target DNA position.
 The method enables:

 - **Rational linker design** for new TALE-fusion architectures (nucleases, integrases, base editors)
 - **Conditional assembly engineering** (ensuring catalytic domains are positioned only at target-bound configurations)